Let's revisit some of the natural and effective finishes we have used for centuries before the days of chemical

 Sealing Toxic or Exterior Wood

-To protect exterior wood against the elements you could use something a little stronger (as the VOCs will not be within the building envelope) like: AFM Naturals Clear Penetrating Oil, or Sinan Company N. 253 Natural Undercoat Enamel (if you can find that in-store).
-I left my exterior cedar unsealed.
-There is another method to naturally seal cedar which is burning it, if interested you should look into that.
+To protect exterior wood against the elements you could use something a little stronger (as the VOCs will not be within the building envelope) like: AFM Naturals Clear Penetrating Oil.
+I used AFM Waterseal and also considered this zero VOC product Cedar-Seal.

 Sealing Tile, Concrete, Stone